- An outstanding copy with solid Double Plus (A++) sound, or close to it, on both sides – quiet vinyl too

 This 1963 recording pressed on ’80s vinyl has the kind of Tubey Magical Midrange that modern pressings cannot BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing any sign of coming back.

 Having done this for so long, we understand and appreciate that rich, full, solid, Tubey Magical sound is key to the presentation of this primarily vocal music.
 We rate these qualities higher than others we might be listening for (e.g., bass definition, soundstage, depth, etc.).
 The music is not so much about the details in the recording, but rather in trying to recreate a solid, palpable, real person singing live in your listening room.
 The best copies have an uncanny way of doing just that.

 If you exclusively play modern repressings of older recordings (this one is now 57 years old), I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of one fifty new records do, if our experience with the hundreds we’ve played can serve as a guide.

 What the Best Sides of Folk Singer Have to Offer is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
-Only the best vintage vinyl pressings offer the Tubey Magic that was on the tapes in 1987
+Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1964

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low